KF-Art/lxqt-tuning/README.md

 ## Apply UI font

-Go to Preferences -> LXQt Settings -> Appearance -> Font, and select out new installed font at "Font name".
+Go to Preferences -> LXQt Settings -> Appearance -> Font, and select our new installed font at "Font name".
 Also, adjust the size accordingly to your screen.
 Do the same process for PCManFM-Qt desktop, doing right click -> Desktop Preferences -> Select font.